 How can a parent lower car insurance rates?

+Our parent guide to insuring a teen provides more detail, but here we'll offer the must-know steps to take for keeping teen driver rates as low as possible.
 First, shop around.
 The more you pay for insurance, the more likely it is that you can save money.
 Every insurer prices its coverage differently, and what might be cheaper for your neighbor might not be cheaper for you.
 You can compare auto insurance quotes online or by calling several agents.
+To learn more about how to get an idea of what you can expect to pay for coverage, read the details at our guide on how to estimate car insurance costs.

 Why concentrate on comparison shopping?
 Because the next best way to save money is hoping that your child gets grades good enough to grab a good student discount.
 (A few minutes on the Internet seems almost painless now, right?)
 In general you can expect to save 10 percent to 15 percent if your insurer offers a good student discount at all.

 Third, buy the right car.
+The best cars for teens are those with safety features that have low horsepower.
 The cheapest vehicles to insure are typically minivans.
 Good luck!
 But with that as your opening gambit, a rental-grade sedan will seem like a Ferrari to your teen.
 If it's old enough to get by with only liability insurance, so much the better.

 Lastly, there are no real tricks.
 State laws vary, but in general: